Skip to content

 +Who should use Open Code?

-OpenCode is suitable for developers, backend engineers, frontend teams, DevOps engineers, researchers, students, and power users.
-It is particularly beneficial for teams and enterprises requiring control, auditability, and privacy-sensitive development due to its architecture that does not store user code or context data.
+OpenCode is ideal for developers, backend engineers, frontend teams, DevOps engineers, researchers, students, and power users.
+It is also suitable for teams requiring control and auditability, product managers, builders, and enterprises seeking flexible, private, and AI-assisted coding solutions.

 +How does Open Code compare to alternatives?